• There are no suggestions because the search field is empty.

 The Difference between Empathy vs Sympathy

 Many people think they’re being empathetic when they’re being sympathetic (because they feel sorry for the person) or asserting a feeling stopper (because they don’t know how to respond or relate to the feelings of the other person).
-Or sometimes the experience trips emotional triggers and unresolved issues in their own lives so they quickly minimize the person's experience.
+Sometimes, the experience trips emotional triggers and unresolved issues in their own lives so they quickly minimize the person's experience.

 These critical components are not as easy as they would seem.
 Our own past experiences can interfere with connecting to another person.
 Once an emotion is triggered, it can be difficult to show empathy or be present in a genuine way.

-An important goal in our relationships is to connect.
-Empathy creates connection while sympathy creates separation and disconnection.
-With empathy, there is a resonance between people, a bridge of understanding is built between them that strengthens trust and connection.
-However, with sympathy, there is a fixation on one person's experience rather than understanding and connection.
+An important goal in our relationships is to connect with each other.
+Empathy creates connection, while sympathy creates separation and disconnection.
+With empathy, there is a resonance between people, and a bridge of understanding is built between them that strengthens trust and connection.

 A married couple in love relaxing in a bean chair